 - handcrafted at McIntosh's Binghamton, New York factory

 - variable-level balanced XLR and unbalanced RCA outputs for connecting directly to a power amplifier

 - fixed-level balanced XLR and unbalanced RCA outputs for using the D150 as a DAC and connecting to a preamplifier

-- 2 Toslink optical digital audio inputs and 2 coaxial digital audio inputs (supports music files up to 24-bit/192kHz)
+- 2 Toslink optical digital audio inputs — supports files up to 24-bit/192kHz

 - USB (Type B) input for connecting a Mac® or Windows® computer (USB driver required for audio playback on Windows computers)

 - supports PCM music files up to 32-bit/384kHz, plus DSD64, DSD128 & DSD256, as well as DXD 352.8kHz & DXD 384kHz